 See also: Birdsong Identification Tips

-The species of birds that sing at night belong to the nightjar family of birds.
-Nightjars are recognized and identified by their calls, which differ from one species to another.
+Many species of birds that sing at night belong to the nightjar family of birds.
+Nightjars are nocturnal birds recognized and identified by their calls, which differ from one species to another.
 The calls begin just before dusk and often carry on into the dark of night for several hours.
 The nightjar can be physically recognized by several characteristics such as long wings, short legs, and very short bills.
-Typically, they are medium sized birds.
+Typically, they are medium sized nocturnal birds.
 Nightjars are strictly insectivores—insect eating birds—and often catch their prey in flight.

 Spend a few hours in your backyard looking for these common nighttime singers: